 We continue to invest in expanding our existing all-electric vehicle technologies, reconfigurable cargo subsystems, onboard and web-based fleet support applications, driver support systems and applications, as well as architectural innovations that maximize subsystem commonality across the AYRO vehicle fleet.
-Our product line roadmap contemplates growing our fleet of purpose-engineered vehicles and services with every passing model year, with a focus on the low speed vehicle segment, last mile delivery of a plurality of payloads, and potential line extension into efficient, safe micro-mobility platforms.
+Our product line roadmap contemplates growing our fleet of purpose-engineered vehicles and services with every passing model year, with a focus on the low-speed vehicle segment, last mile delivery of a plurality of payloads, and potential line extension into efficient, safe micro-mobility platforms.

-We are also currently in discussions with Club Car regarding a variety of new models and vehicles, and in discussions with a key supply partner in positioning the model year 2023 AYRO Z for sale on the General Services Administration schedule ("GSA Schedule") beginning in the fourth quarter of 2022.
-The GSA Schedule is a long-term governmentwide contract with commercial companies that provide access to millions of commercial products and services at pre-negotiated prices.
+We are also currently in discussions with a key supply partner on positioning the model year 2023 Vanish for sale on the General Services Administration schedule ("GSA Schedule").
+The GSA Schedule is a long-term government-wide contract with commercial companies that provides access to millions of commercial products and services at pre-negotiated prices.
 This would represent an increase of the total addressable market for the Company and further represent a demand hedge to the cyclicality of markets currently addressed.